-[See Safety Transfers/Assignments on page 13, Bullying on page 22, and Students Who Have Learning Difficulties or Who Need Special Education Services on page 14, for other transfer options.]
+[See Safety Transfers/Assignments on page 14, Bullying on page 26, and Students Who Have Learning Difficulties or Who Need Special Education or Section 504 Services on page 17, for other transfer options.]

-TRANSPORTATION (All Grade Levels)
+Transportation (All Grade Levels)

-School-Sponsored Trips
+School-sponsored Trips

-Students who participate in school-sponsored trips are required to ride in transportation provided by the school to and from the event.
-However, the principal may make an exception to this requirement under the following circumstances:
+Students who participate in school-sponsored trips are required to use transportation provided by the school to and from the event.
+As approved by the principal, exceptions may be made to this requirement under the following circumstances:

-- 1. The parent personally requests that the student be released to their custody. - 2.
-On the day of the scheduled trip, the parent presents a written request that the student be permitted to ride with an adult designated by the parent. - 3.
-Students will not be released into the custody of a minor.
+• The parent personally requests that the student be released to their custody.

+- On the day of the scheduled trip, the parent presents a written request that the student be permitted to ride with an adult designated by the parent. - Students will not be released into the custody of a minor.